 We love taking pictures with friends and family—but if there’s one thing we don’t love?
 Getting caught looking terrible in a million photos.
 It’s enough to make you wonder exactly how all those models manage to be so damn photogenic.
 Even if you love the way you look in person, it takes practice to make sure your in-the-flesh beauty translates on camera.
 The good news?
 Being photogenic is a skill you can totally master.
-Here are a few of our favorite tips that will help you bring out your inner Gisele.
+Here are a few of our favorite tips that will help you bring out your inner supermodel.

 1. If you tend to blink in photos, close your eyes just before the picture is taken and open them slowly before the camera clicks.
 No more half-closed eyes!